Who should buy the ECCO Track 25 Low

 - "It's a shoe you just want to wear all day."

 The watertight Track 25 Low

-A decent number of trail-goers find the Ecco Track 25 Low remarkably waterproof.
-At the end of the day, itsays one of them.
+A decent number of trail-goers find the ECCO Track 25 Low remarkably waterproof.
+At the end of the day, it "keeps my feet dry," says one of them.
 FYI: there's no indication in its name, but its waterproofing is courtesy of Gore-Tex.

 Built to last

-From it can hold up" the Track 25 Low is, without a doubt, loved by many on the longevity front.
+From it can hold up "for an awfully long time" to the "durability of these shoes is unmatched," the Track 25 Low is, without a doubt, loved by many on the longevity front.
 The shoe's lasting construction is also why most of its owners consider this hiker a worthy purchase despite its ultra-high asking price.

 Cushioning that lasts